HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Chapters One through Three of I Peter are exhortations to holy Christian living.
 Chapter Four reveals that God sends suffering (fiery judgment) on Christians to prepare them for the Day of the Lord.

-Forasmuch then as Christ hath suffered for us in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin; That he no longer should live the rest of his time in the flesh to the lusts of men, but to the will of God.
+that he no longer should live the rest of his time in the flesh for the lusts of men, but for the will of God.
 (I Peter 4:1,2)

 When we Christians come into difficult situations we may find them “strange.”
 We need to consider the following:

-Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: (I Peter 4:12)
+Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you; (I Peter 4:12)

 Compare this thought with the proclamation of John the Baptist: